 Chapel Bands and Worship Teams

-Steps to Get Involved
+Steps for Getting Involved

-1. Attend the info meeting
+1. Attend the info meeting.

-2. One on one with George
+2. Meet with George one-on-one.

 3. Stay on the radar!